Editor's Note: This post was originally published in 2017, it was updated in Jan. 2023.

 The term “design intent” is used a lot when talking about product development, but what does it really mean?
 Is it simply “what I intend my design to do,” or is there a deeper meaning?
 When it comes to parametric modeling, design intent takes on a valuable role toward improving model quality and adaptability.

 Design intent is a method used in computer-aided design that defines relationships between objects, so that a change to one propagates automatically to others.
+While useful in many product design applications, design intent plays a primary role in reverse engineering, which is a process where measurements are taken from an existing part and used to create a CAD model for record keeping, design modifications, etc.

 In the following example, a pipe reducer assembly is controlled by three critical parameters: the inlet diameter, the outlet diameter, and the reducer height.